grapebread/cybersecurity-final-project/README.md

 12/14
 - Josephine: Outlined presentation and started explaining encryption/decryption of Hill Cipher
 - Shuprovo: Continued trying to work out how breaking the Hill cipher through known-plaintext attacks would be implemented (both in class and at home)

+12/15
+- Josephine: Worked on breaking the Hill cipher through frequency analysis